meirm/askGPT/README.md

 To install run: python setup.py install

-To load the available personas copy the file personas.json into your .genie directory.
+To load the available personas copy the file personas.json into your .askGPT directory.

-To run the program type: genie
+To run the program type: askGPT